Strong cryptography: Background

+The level of expense required for strong cryptography originally restricted its use to the government and military agencies, until the middle of the 20th century the process of encryption required a lot of human labor and errors (preventing the decryption) were very common, so only a small share of written information could have been encrypted.
+US government, in particular, was able to keep a monopoly on the development and use of cryptography in the US into the 1960s.
+In the 1970, the increased availability of powerful computers and unclassified research breakthroughs (Data Encryption Standard, the Diffie-Hellman and RSA algorithms) made strong cryptography available for civilian use.
+Mid-1990s saw the worldwide proliferation of knowledge and tools for strong cryptography.
+By the 21st century the technical limitations were gone, although the majority of the communication were still unencrypted.
+At the same the cost of building and running systems with strong cryptography became roughly the same as the one for the weak cryptography.

 The use of computers changed the process of cryptanalysis, famously with Bletchley Park's Colossus.
 But just as the development of digital computers and electronics helped in cryptanalysis, it also made possible much more complex ciphers.
 It is typically the case that use of a quality cipher is very efficient, while breaking it requires an effort many orders of magnitude larger - making cryptanalysis so inefficient and impractical as to be effectively impossible.

-Since the publication of Data Encryption Standard, the Diffie-Hellman and RSA algorithm in the 1970s, cryptography has had deep connections with abstract mathematics and become a widely used tool in communications, computer networks, and computer security generally.